syntax-namaste/CertoraMultiContract-SelfExploration/Step1/README.md

+# Step 1
-# Step 1: See how specs don't do the correct job when 2 contracts are involved, but not linked properly.
+Observe how the rules don't do the correct job when 2 contracts are involved, and not linked properly.